kfitz/reading-notebook/en/pages/armstrong1.md

-Armstrong, Nancy.
-Desire and Domestic Fiction: A Political History of the Novel.
+# Armstrong, Nancy. *Desire and Domestic Fiction: A Political History of the Novel*.
 New York: Oxford University Press, 1987.

-Introduction:  The Politics of Domesticating Culture, Then and Now
+## Introduction:  The Politics of Domesticating Culture, Then and Now

 domestic fiction's role in separating sexual relations from "politics," and thus localizing political power; connected to "the rise of the domestic woman" (Armstrong 3)